webdriverio-community/wdio-html-reporter/README.md

 ### Duplicate Types NOTE:

-The problem below is in latest  version of npm and yarn!!!
+The problem below is in NOT latest  version of npm and yarn!!!

 if you use npm install, you can have duplicate types installed.  yarn does not have this issue.